 -- Rubeus Hagrid, at the start of his first ever lesson (PA6)

-Class taught at Hogwarts, starting in third year.
+Care of Magical Creatures class was taught at Hogwarts, starting in students’ third year.

 Students at Hogwarts start Care of Magical Creatures in their third year.
 They study the life cycles of various magical creatures, some of which can be rather dangerous.
 They learn to care for, feed, and manage the creatures, and also learn lore about them and how to use them (or parts of them) for magical purposes.